Skip to main content

 Exercise is a direct and potent stimulus that instructs the body’s endocrine system to adapt, influencing long-term hormonal balance.

 The body does not view exercise as a simple expenditure of calories.
-It interprets as a demand, a challenge to which it must adapt to become more resilient.
+It interprets physical activity as a demand, a challenge to which it must adapt to become more resilient.
 This adaptation process is mediated almost entirely by hormones.

-A session that challenges your muscles signals a need for repair and growth, prompting an anabolic response characterized by the release of testosterone and growth hormone.
+A resistance training session that challenges your muscles signals a need for repair and growth, prompting an anabolic response characterized by the release of testosterone and growth hormone.
 Conversely, a prolonged endurance event can be perceived as a significant stressor, leading to a sustained release of cortisol to manage energy demands.

-Over time, your body’s adapts to the type of demands you consistently place upon it.
+Over time, your body’s hormonal environment adapts to the type of demands you consistently place upon it.
 The goal of a well-designed exercise protocol is to create a pattern of signaling that promotes a robust, resilient, and balanced endocrine system, capable of supporting vitality for years to come.

 Intermediate